 We received this book from Fox Chapel Publishing for our review.

 Our Review: The Community Gardening Handbook by Ben Raskin brings a wealth of important information to any group wishing to organize and construct a community garden.
 While initially the amount of information seems daunting, the book is carefully and logically organized in a chronological way to enable the reader to engage at any point in the process.

 “Gardening nourishes our minds as well as our bodies,” says Raskin.
 “It is part physical workout and part therapy and meditation.”
 The author’s insights throughout the book give the feel of having a personal conversation with him as you survey the proposed garden project.

 The author draws on community gardens from around the world, demonstrating the techniques that work for any particular situation.
-Basic sections of the book include brainstorming and planning, the needs and resources for funding such a project, and finding land on which to build the garden.
+Basic sections of the book include brainstorming and planning, the needs and resources for funding such a project, and finding land on which to build the garden and even going as far as using industrial equipment, some of which you can find right here.
 Once the planning groundwork is complete, the book delves into the essentials for growing a successful garden: site exposure, soil health, water needs, maintenance, and crop choices.

 The final section of the book includes detailed information on 45 varieties of crops that are suitable for a community garden.
 Photographs, a casual page layout, and an index enhance the content.
 For any group or organization thinking about launching a community garden, this book has everything needed to do the job right.

 Ben Raskin is the head of horticulture at the Soil Association in the UK.
 He launched the Soil Association’s Flagship Organic Apprenticeship Scheme in 2007.
 Ben helped to set up and run Community Farm near Bristol, UK and is on the board of the Community Supported Agriculture Network UK.